Information for international students studying on Exchange or in the Fee-paying program with the Faculty of Arts.

 We recommend that you book a course advice appointment with one of our student advisors.
 At the appointment you can discuss your study plan and choose your four subjects.
-Appointments are available throughout orientation week and you can book an appointment online at the Student Centre appointment booking system.
+Appointments are available throughout orientation week and you can book an appointment online at the Book a Stop 1 adviser web page.

 During your first two weeks at Melbourne, we encourage you to attend as many classes and tutorials as you like.
 Try different subjects and disciplines.